If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.

 14. Dibber

-You may not have heard of a dibber before, so thankfully you are reading this article.
+You may not have heard of a dibber before, so you’re in luck—you’re reading this article.
 This is a wooden farming hand tool that is pointed.
 It is also called a dibbler.

-The purpose of this is to drill holes into the dirt so that you can plant seeds, seedlings, or even small bulbs.
+The purpose of this is to drill holes in the dirt so that you can plant seeds, seedlings, or even small bulbs.

-Moreover, some of them have markings on them like a ruler, so you can see just exactly how deep the hole is.
+Moreover, some of them have markings, such as a ruler, so you can see exactly how deep the hole is.

 15. Crowbar